dijasila/GPAW/doc/tutorialsexercises/localorbitals/localorbitals.rst

   los.take_model(indices: Array1D = None, minimal: bool = True, cutoff: float = 1e-3, ortho: bool = False)

-``indices``: Orbitals to include in the low-energy model, optional Explicitely lists the orbital indices in the subdiagonalized Hamiltonian.
+``indices``: Orbitals to include in the low-energy model, optional Explicitely lists the orbital indices in the sub-diagonalized Hamiltonian.
   When left unspecified, the method will automacally select the orbitals in each ``block`` with the energy closest to the Fermi level.
 We call this ``minimal`` model.